snakehaihai/MCVIO_CPU_only/readme.md

 The original MCVIO is a better organized 360 repo when compared with other works like Xuhao`s vins_fisheye

-The key purpose of this repo is to run the MCVIO without VPI and without changing system eigen, opencv and ceres.
-Also deleted the internal eigen in thirdparty directory since the author didn`t even bother to include it in cmakelist.
+The key purpose of this repo is to
+`run the MCVIO without VPI and
+`run without changing system eigen, opencv and ceres.
+`deleted the internal eigen in thirdparty directory since the author didn`t even bother to include it in cmakelist.

 To use it. you need to modify a few files